destinmoulton/chronicle-client/README.md

 ### Chronicle Client

-Chronicle Client is a simple web server and frontend for the Chronicle API.
+Chronicle Client is a simple web server and frontend for viewing data logged to the [Chronicle API](https://github.com/destinmoulton/chronicle-api).

 Chronicle Client is a React/redux app built using TypeScript.